dotlang/language/README.md

 Note that all bindings are immutable.
 So you cannot manipulate or re-assign them.

 If the value is a struct, you can destruct it into it's elements by using `*` operator which simply replaces it's operand with it's internal data (Example 5).
 In this process, you can also use underscore to indicate you are not interested in one or more of those elements (Example 6).
-You can use `*` in any place where a series of comma separated values are needed.
+You can use `*` in any place where a series of comma separated values are needed, but you have to consume the result of this operator (either via binding assignment or function call).

 You can call built-in dispose function to explicitly free resources allocated for a binding.
 Any reference to a binding after call to dispose will result in compiler error.